ABBA: Official naming

 In 1973, Stig Anderson, tired of unwieldy names, started to refer to the group privately and publicly as ABBA (a palindrome).
 At first, this was a play on words, as Abba is also the name of a well-known fish-canning company in Sweden, and itself an abbreviation.
 However, since the fish-canners were unknown outside Sweden, Anderson came to believe the name would work in international markets.
 A competition to find a suitable name for the group was held in a Gothenburg newspaper and it was officially announced in the summer that the group were to be known as "ABBA".
 The group negotiated with the canners for the rights to the name.
 Fred Bronson reported for Billboard that Fältskog told him in a 1988 interview that "[ABBA] had to ask permission and the factory said, 'O.K., as long as you don't make us feel ashamed for what you're doing.

 "ABBA" is an acronym formed from the first letters of each group member's first name: Agnetha, Björn, Benny, Anni-Frid, although there has never been any official confirmation of whom each letter in the sequence refers to.
-The earliest known example of "ABBA" written on paper is on a recording session sheet from the Metronome Studio in Stockholm dated 16 October 1973.
+The earliest-known example of "ABBA" written on paper is on a recording session sheet from the Metronome Studio in Stockholm dated 16 October 1973.
 This was first written as "Björn, Benny, Agnetha & Frida", but was subsequently crossed out with "ABBA" written in large letters on top.

 Official logo

-This well-known ambigram logo for ABBA was designed by Rune Söderqvist in 1976.
+This well-known logo for ABBA was designed by Rune Söderqvist in 1976.

-Their official logo, with its distinctive backward "B", was designed by Rune Söderqvist, who designed most of ABBA's record sleeves.
-The ambigram first appeared on the French compilation album Golden Double Album, released in May 1976 by Disques Vogue, and would henceforth be used for all official releases.
+Their official logo, with its distinctive mirrored "B", was designed by Rune Söderqvist, who designed most of ABBA's record sleeves.
+The logo first appeared on the French compilation album Golden Double Album, released in May 1976 by Disques Vogue, and would henceforth be used for all official releases.

 The idea for the official logo was made by the German photographer Wolfgang "Bubi" Heilemann on a velvet jumpsuit photo shoot for the teenage magazine Bravo.
 In the photo, the ABBA members held giant initial letters of their names.
 After the pictures were made, Heilemann found out that Benny Andersson had reversed his letter "B"; this prompted discussions about the mirrored "B", and the members of ABBA agreed on the mirrored letter.
 From 1976 onward, the first "B" in the logo version of the name was "mirror-image" reversed on the band's promotional material.

-Following their acquisition of the group's catalogue, PolyGram began using variations of the ABBA logo, employing a different font.
+Following their acquisition of the group's catalogue, PolyGram began using variations of the "ABA" logo, employing a different font.
 In 1992, Polygram added a crown emblem to it for the first release of the ABBA Gold: Greatest Hits compilation.
 After Universal Music purchased PolyGram (and, thus, ABBA's label, Polar Music International), control of the group's catalogue returned to Stockholm.
 Since then, the original logo has been reinstated on all official products.